 - Fiduciary Bond

-- This type of bond is a generic bond type that guarantees an individual will perform duties, such as handling money, honestly per the court's instructions.
-The terms "fiduciary bond" and "probate bond" are often used interchangeably.
+- This is an umbrella term for bonds that guarantee individuals will fulfill court-appointed tasks, such as managing an elderly individual’s property and finances, ethically and in accordance with the court’s instructions.
+The terms “fiduciary bond” and “probate bond” are used interchangeably.
 SuretyBonds.com can issue fiduciary bonds.

 - Guardianship Bond

-- This bond ensures that an appointed guardian will appropriately manage the finances of another individual.
-The terms "guardianship bond" and "custodian bond" are often used interchangeably.
+- This bond ensures that an appointed guardian will care for another individual and manage their property and/or finances ethically and according to court expectations.
+Guardianship bonds are typicallly required of those who care for minors, the elderly, or disabled individuals.
+The terms “guardianship bond” and “custodian bond” are often used interchangeably.
 SuretyBonds.com can issue guardianship bonds.

 - Probate Bond

-- This is the generic term for any bond involving an estate.
-The terms "probate bond" and "fiduciary bond" are often used interchangeably.
+- This is a generic term for bonds that guarantee individuals will fulfill court-appointed tasks, such as caring for a minor, honestly and according to the court’s instructions.
+The terms “probate bond” and “fiduciary bond” are used interchangeably.
 SuretyBonds.com can issue probate bonds.

 - VA Fiduciary Bond

-- In 2011, the VA began allowing veterans' friends and family members to act as fiduciaries, which gave those closest to veterans the ability to retain control of their finances, estates and benefits without having to pay the hefty fees charged by fiduciaries who work for the court.
+- In 2011, the U.S. Department of Veterans Affairs began allowing veterans’ friends and family members to act as their fiduciaries.
+This gave those closest to veterans the ability to retain control of their finances, estates, and benefits without having to pay the hefty fees charged by fiduciaries who work for the court.
 SuretyBonds.com can issue VA fiduciary bonds.